fearandloathinginithell/HomeAssistantHell/README.md

 screen /dev/ttyUSB0 9600
 ```
 ### Connecting to Bridge macOS Catalina
-List USB devices to retreive the name of the EZSync010
+List USB devices in the OS to retreive the device name of the EZSync010 assigned in the OS.

 ```Shell
 ls /dev/tty.*